oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_marketplace_publication_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Contact information to use to get support from the publisher for the listing.</div>
+                                            <div>Contact information for getting support from the publisher for the listing.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>